Justify-social/my-project/IMPLEMENTATION_TRACKING.md

      - Preserving certain fields even if empty
    - `sanitizeContactFields`: Special handler for contact objects
    - `sanitizeDraftPayload`: Draft-specific sanitizer with more lenient rules
+   - Added special handling for influencer fields in `sanitizeDraftPayload`

 2. **Updated Step1Content.tsx** to:
    - Use conditional spread pattern for both primary and secondary contacts